-The mental health outcomes for people taking the course is the subject of these published research studies in leading medical and scientific journals.
+The outstanding health outcomes for people completing the Be Mindful course is the subject of published research studies in these leading medical and scientific journals.

 Reducing Depression, Anxiety & Stress

 Using a randomized waitlist control trial design, the University of Surrey, School of Psychology evaluated the effect of the Be Mindful course on depression, anxiety and perceived stress.
 Results showed that participants who completed the online mindfulness course reported significantly lower levels of perceived stress, depression and anxiety.
 Be Mindful course completers enjoyed a 63% decrease in depression, a 58% reduction in anxiety and a 40% reduction in perceived stress, and these effects were maintained at the 3- & 6-month follow-up.
 These findings strongly support the effectiveness of Mindfulness-Based Cognitive Therapy (MBCT) as delivered through the Be Mindful online course, and the outcomes rival those of studies which employed a group face-to-face mindfulness-based intervention.
 This seminal research study was published in the Journal ‘Mindfulness’ in May 2018.

 Reference: Querstret, D., Cropley, M. & Fife-Schaw, C. (2018) The Effects of an Online Mindfulness Intervention on Perceived Stress, Depression and Anxiety in a Non-clinical Sample: A Randomised Waitlist Control Trial.
 Mindfulness Journal (May 2018, pp.1-12), Springer.